 9-28 February 1955 Heavy snowfalls

-Heavy snow at higher levels.
-‘Operation Snowdrop’ was initiated to drop supplies to upland hill farmers.
+Heavy snow at higher levels, one of the snowiest periods on record.
+‘Operation Snowdrop’ was initiated to drop supplies to upland hill farmers in the North and Scotland.

 Wagtail Road, Stanley 1955

-Snow fell heavily in this period, often accompanied by strong winds, leading to extensive drifting.
+Snow fell heavily and frequently in this period, often accompanied by strong winds, leading to extensive drifting.
 Ushaw reported a maximum of 56cm of snow over this period.
+The 29th was the snowiest day, with snow nearly 2ft deep in Durham.
+Air pressure dropped to 962mb over the North East, indicating the depth of the storm.

 A disruptive snowfall in this period with 30cm at Ushaw.
 A rapid thaw on 20-21 Feb accompanied by rain led to widespread flooding.